-Mechanism Use Notes Key Splitting Splits a symmteric key into separate components for split knowledge key export Components are raw byte blocks.
+Mechanism Use Notes Key Splitting Splits a symmetric key into separate components for split knowledge key export Components are raw byte blocks.
 PKCS8 wrapping Encrypts a key using a pass phrase.
-Not available in FIPS 140-2 level 3 mode PKCS8 unwrapping Decrypts a wrapped key using a pass phrase.
-Not available in FIPS 140-2 level 3 mode SSL3 master key derivation Setting up a SSL session Not available in FIPS 140-2 level 3 mode TLS master key derivation Setting up a TLS session Key Wrapping Encrypts one key object with another to allow the wrapped key to be exported.
-May use any supported encryption mechansim that accepts a byteblock.
+Only available in FIPS 140-2 level 2 mode PKCS8 unwrapping Decrypts a wrapped key using a pass phrase.
+Only available in FIPS 140-2 level 2 mode

+Mechanism Use Notes SSL3 master key derivation Setting up a SSL session Only available in FIPS 140-2 level 2 mode TLS master key derivation Setting up a TLS session Key Wrapping Encrypts one key object with another to allow the wrapped key to be exported.
+May use any supported encryption mechanism that accepts a byteblock.
 The operator must ensure that they chose a wrapping key that has an equivalent strength to the key being transported.

-If the module is initialized in its level 3 mode all non-approved key wrapping and key establishment mechanisms are disabled.
+If the module is initialized in its level 3 mode you can only use key wrapping and key establishment mechanisms that use approved algorithms.